Skip to main content

 • Separates data fetching logic from UI components

-Step 3: App Root with Suspense
+Step 3: App root with suspense

 Purpose: Coordinate parallel data fetching and handle loading states.
 Key file: src/App.tsx Key pattern: React 19’s use() hook with Suspense for async data